RichieJY/RichieJY/README.md

 Student & Police Dispatcher
 ---------------------------

-Studying Information Systems, with interest in Digital Forensics Aspiring Police Officer with specializations in Traffic Homicide Investigation, DUI Enforcement and Digital Forensics
+Studying Information Systems, with interest in Digital Forensics.
+Aspiring Police Officer with specializations in Traffic Homicide Investigation, DUI Enforcement and Digital Forensics

 * 🌍  I'm based in Huntsville
 * ✉️  You can contact me at [richardyoder24@gmail.com](mailto:richardyoder24@gmail.com)